anthonylefranc/mid_project/readme.md

 Detailed steps were taken to clean and preprocess the data.
 Specific attention was given to the normalization and transformation of data for analysis readiness.
 We used the `CLEANING_FUNCTION.py` file (HOMEMADE) to clean this dataset and others.

 ## Exploratory Data Analysis (EDA)
 Exploratory Data Analysis was conducted to provide initial insights into the data.
-It included statistical summaries and visualizations.
+It included statistical summaries and visualizations. (check notebooks)

 ## Results and Interpretation
 Key findings about the impact and trends of ransomware include: